crispaulcastaneda/react-robo/README.md

 # Built React Project
-Responsive static website where a user can search random letters.
+Responsive static website where a user can search with a random letters, and names that Fetch.

 Run with a basic components to create a search field, styling the content, Scroll effects

 Fetch API data using [{JSON} Placeholder](https://jsonplaceholder.typicode.com/)